external-secrets Wasn't Syncing from Azure Key Vault

 key: postgresql-password-v2 # changed from v1

-Then update deployments to use the new secret, test that it works, and clean up the old version.
+Then you update deployments to use it, test that it works, and clean up the old version.

 Debugging external-secrets